Three Guys From Miami: Cuban and Spanish Food Recipes

 Grill

 Use a covered grill, such as the Webber kettle or a covered gas grill.
-Bank the coals to each side, leaving an empty space beneath your ham.
+Bank the coals to each side, leaving an empty space beneath your fresh ham or pork shoulder roast.
 If using a gas grill, use front and rear burners only.
 The idea is to cook with indirect heat.
 You want a low heat, so do not over do it with the coals!

 Immediately cover with foil and let rest for at least 10 minutes before slicing and serving.
 The roast will continue to cook after you remove it from the heat.